Polio: Orthotics

 Paralysis, length differences and deformations of the lower extremities can lead to a hindrance when walking with compensation mechanisms that lead to a severe impairment of the gait pattern.
 In order to be able to stand and walk safely and to improve the gait pattern, orthotics can be included in the therapy concept.
 Today, modern materials and functional elements enable the orthosis to be specifically adapted to the requirements resulting from the patient's gait.
 Mechanical stance phase control knee joints may secure the knee joint in the early stance phases and release again for knee flexion when the swing phase is initiated.
 With the help of an orthotic treatment with a stance phase control knee joint, a natural gait pattern can be achieved despite mechanical protection against unwanted knee flexion.
 In these cases, locked knee joints are often used, which have a good safety function, but do not allow knee flexion when walking during swing phase.
 With such joints, the knee joint remains mechanically blocked during the swing phase.
 Patients with locked knee joints must swing the leg forward with the knee extended even during the swing phase.
 This only works if the patient develops compensatory mechanisms, e.g. by raising the body's center of gravity in the swing phase (Duchenne limping) or by swinging the orthotic leg to the side (circumduction).

 Epidemiology

+Major polio epidemics were unknown before the 20th century; up until that time, polio was an endemic disease worldwide.
+Mothers who had survived polio infection passed on temporary immunity to their babies in the womb and through breast milk.
+As a result, an infant who encountered a polio infection generally suffered only mild symptoms and acquired a long-term immunity to the disease.
+With improvements in sanitation and hygiene during the 19th century, the general level of herd immunity in the population declined; this provided circumstances where epidemics of polio became frequent.
+It is estimated that epidemic polio killed or paralysed over half a million people every year.

+Following the widespread use of poliovirus vaccine in the mid-1950s, new cases of poliomyelitis declined dramatically in many industrialized countries.
+Efforts to completely eradicate the disease started in 1988 and are ongoing.